XaviArnaus/mastodon-echo-bot/README.md

     * root of the app
     * log/
     * storage/
+    * storage/media/
-10. Create the app, this is done just one time
+10. Create the app, this is done just one time to get the credentials
 ```
 $ make create_app
 ```